 The amount of these fees will vary depending on the debtor's circumstances, but will be agreed by both the debtor and the creditors before the IVA is approved.

 Nominee's fees: This fee covers all the work which is done leading up to a proposal being considered by the creditors.
 This includes the drafting of a proposal which includes the production of a comprehensive statement of affairs, the gathering of all key documentation required and extensive analysis of the documentation to ensure that an IVA is both acceptable to creditors and sustainable for the debtor.
 This is followed by a meeting with the creditors and consideration of any changes requested by creditors.
 The IVA will only be approved if both the debtor and the creditors agree on any changes.
 The nominee fee varies depending on how much is paid into the IVA, but is approximately £1100 (information confirmed January 2016).

 Supervisor's fees: This fee is paid to the IP and covers all the work which is done after the proposal is approved in supervising the IVA and paying the creditors until the IVA is concluded.
 The supervisory fees are normally capped by creditors at between 15 and 20% of realisations and are drawn monthly from the monthly contributions.
 The IP will explain all of this fully to the debtor before the IVA is agreed.

-Where a customer wants to apply for an IVA, Vincent Bond can gather basic information from them and pass this with the customers consent to a licenced insolvency practitioner.
-If the IVA is later accepted Vincent Bond will receive a referral fee from the insolvency practitioner.
+Where a customer wants to apply for an IVA, IVA.com Group can provide the initial advice, gather basic information from them and pass this with the customers consent to a licenced insolvency practitioner.
+If the IVA is later accepted IVA.com Group will receive a referral fee from the insolvency practitioner.